noreenwu/DS/p5/explanation_5.md

 # Blockchain

-A blockchain is a sequential chain of records, which could represent transactions, that is stored in multiple places across a network.
+A blockchain is a sequential chain of records, which could represent transactions, that is stored in multiple places across a network as its collective source of truth.
 Each record contains its data, a timestamp indicating when it was created, the previous block's hash, and the block's own hash, which is dependent on the block's data and on the previous block's hash.
-This makes it impossible to change the data in a block, because that would require a recompute of its hash, which would invalidate all subsequent blocks.
+This makes it impossible to change the data in a block, because that would require a recompute of its hash, which would invalidate the hashes of all subsequent blocks.

 ## Time Space Analysis